MiningTcup/Roblox-Multi-Instance/README.md

 Q. Is this a virus?

-A. It's open source, you can look at and compile it yourself.
+A. It's open source, you can look for yourself.
+You can compile it with [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) if you don't feel comfortable downloading it.

 Q. Why does my antivirus ding it?